fullscreen-triangle/four-sided-triangle/README.md

 - Ensemble creation with complementary solution characteristics
 - Coverage analysis of the overall solution space

+**Specialized Models**:
+- **BGE Reranker M3 (BAAI/bge-reranker-v2-m3)**: A cross-encoder used to compute pairwise diversity and quality scores for candidate solutions, which are then processed through a determinantal point process (DPP) to select a diverse, high-quality subset.

 #### Stage 7: Threshold Verification
 **Purpose**: Performs final verification of solutions against quality standards.